alexjlockwood/avocado/README.md

 ---

-**Important note**: this tool is currently in alpha, meaning there may be breaking changes in the future and that it probably isn't ready for production use yet.
+**Important note**: This tool is currently in **alpha** and is not yet ready to be used in production.
+Note that there may be breaking changes in the future as well.

 ---